-Speech Communication at the University of La Verne uses theory and practice to help students explore how and why people communicate, and the effects of communication on individuals, groups, organizations, and societies.
+Rhetoric and Communication Studies at the University of La Verne uses theory and practice to help students explore how and why people communicate, and the influence of communication and rhetoric has on individuals, groups, organizations, and societies, and how individual and group behavior is reflected.
 In support of this mission, the department provides a curriculum that:

 - examines communication theory and research;